 Dental School Interview Question #5

-Prompt: Why have you picked dentistry?
+Prompt: Why did you choose dentistry?

 Dental School Interview Question #6